The FAQs are organized by topic below, or you can search for related FAQs:

 CRES Innovations with E&O

-If you use a CRES home warranty and there is a claim on that property while you are insured with CRES, your deductible will be reduced $2,500-$5,000, depending on the warranty used.
-CRES Qualified warranties that have a 12-month term qualify for a $2,500 reduction, while CRES Qualified warranties for a 13-month term receive a $5,000 reduction.
-So if you have a $2,500 deductible, your deductible will be $0.*
+When you purchase a CRES Qualified Home Warranty for a client and there is a claim on that property while you are insured with CRES, your retention (out-of-pocket claims expense) will be reduced $2,500-$5,000, depending on the warranty used.
+CRES Qualified Warranties that have a 12-month term qualify for a $2,500 reduction, while CRES Qualified Warranties for a 13-month term receive a $5,000 reduction.
+So if you have a $2,500 retention, your out-of-pocket claims expense will be $0.*

-* The E&O Deductible Reduction applies to any real estate licensed Real Estate Agents Alliance Purchasing Group (REAAPG) member who personally pays for the Home Warranty Plan.
+* The E&O Retention (out-of-pocket claims expense) Reduction applies to any real estate licensed Real Estate Services Council Risk Purchasing Group, LLC.
+(RESCRPG) member who personally pays for the Home Warranty Plan.
 Seller’s E&O coverage and other benefits are feature based and warranty specific.
-These benefits are offered by, and intended for, the members of REAAPG.
+These benefits are offered by, and intended for, the members of RESCRPG.
 Not available in all states.
 Certain restrictions apply.

 Apply to CRES: We are the Underwriter